Awaddd/metro/README.md

 ## Why didn't I use Docker?

 In most cases I’d self-host and use Docker, writing the aggregated data to a json file.
 However, this assignment required a quick, reliable deployment path, and platforms like Vercel don’t support persistent local writes.
 To work around this, I used MongoDB Atlas as an external data store, which also simplified deployment and fit well with a serverless architecture.

+## What would I have done differently if I had time

+I would have wrapped some of my mongo calls in transactions to ensure data is added or removed together in unison if all operations succeed.